turingschool/front-end-curriculum/lessons/module-4/node.md

 There is a lot of information in the headers, but the one of the most important parts is the status code returned to the client.
 This tells us what happened to our request.
 Check out [https://www.w3.org](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) to see all of the status codes for HTTP 1.1, but the general rules are:

 * 200 range means everything is OK, the request was successful
-* 300 range means you need to do more to complete the request
+* 300 range means you are probably being redirected
 * 400 range means you sent a bad request.
 Do it again, but better
 * 500 range means that something is screwed up with the server (thanks back-end...) but my request is OK